Pharm

 6. Hypoglycemia

-1. Alone, does not appear to significantly increase risk of Hypoglycemia
+1. Alone, GLP-1 Agonists do not significantly increase risk of Hypoglycemia

 7. Pancreatitis (occurs with all GLP-1 Agonists)